-We’re here to compare the specs and features of Samsung’s Galaxy Note 10 and Galaxy Note 20 phones to help you decide if the new phones are worth an upgrade over their predecessors.
+We’re here to compare the specs and features of Samsung’s Galaxy Note 10 and Galaxy Note 20 phones to help you decide if the latter are worth an upgrade over their predecessors.
 So without further ado, let’s get into our Samsung Galaxy Note 20 vs Galaxy Note 10 series comparison.

 Samsung Galaxy Note 20 vs Galaxy Note 10 series